marie-simonin/Wheat_Microbiome/Bioinformatic processing/README.md

 date: "7/31/2019"
 ---

-#Code for Bioinformatic Processing of Metabarcoding Data (16S and 18S rRNA genes)
+# Code for Bioinformatic Processing of Metabarcoding Data (16S and 18S rRNA genes)
-  1. Processing of 16S rRNA gene dataset from raw data
+  ## 1. Processing of 16S rRNA gene dataset from raw data
-  2. Processing of 18S rRNA gene dataset from raw data
+  ## 2. Processing of 18S rRNA gene dataset from raw data

 # 1. Processing of 16S rRNA gene dataset from raw data